cagov/design-system/components/pagination/readme.md

 ## Data attributes

 This component accepts attributes for the number of pages and current page.
-These are watched for changes and the component re-renders if these attributes change
+These changes are monitored and the component re-renders if these attributes change:

 - `data-current-page="5"`
 - `data-total-pages="99"`